blbadger/blbadger.github.io/henon-map.md

 Subsequent iterations after the first bifurcation lead to the point bouncing from left portion to right portion in a stable period.
 In the region of chaotic motion of the point, the vectors are ordered.
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/henon_logistic_quiver_zoom2.png)

 Why is this?
-The henon map has one nonlinearity: an $x^2$.
+The (1) has one nonlinearity: an $x^2$.
 Nonlinear maps may transition from order (with finite periodicity) to chaos (a period of infinity).
 The transition from order to chaos for many systems occurs via period doubling leading to infinite periodicity in finite time, resulting in a logistic-like map.

+### Pendulum map from the Henon attractor

+This is not the only similarity the Henon map has to another system: (1) can also result in a map that displays the waves of the pendulum map, explained [here](/pendulum-map.md).